rhnkl/SolarSpammer/README.md

 ###### Other features of this tab
 Nothing much, pretty much just the "minutes left" thing.
 It's done with ooooo fancy math equation ooooooo

+###### Randomize time
+This option will enable time randomization.
+What it does is every time a message is sent, it picks a random length to wait unil the next message (between 0.5s and 2s) Simple, and can sometimes prevent autobans from more advanced discord bots, maybe?
+You can modify it if you want the gap to be bigger, but i'll just keep this for now.

 ## Contributing Info
 We are very open to contributions!
 If you'd like to contribute, feel free to submit a pull request.